Pulsar Schema Registry

 Furthermore, the schema registry keeps track of data compatibility between versions of the schema.
 As new schemas are uploaded the registry ensures that new schema versions are able to be read by old consumers.
 This ensures that Producers are not able to break Consumers.

 Hackolade supports Avro schema and JSON Schema maintenance in the Pulsar Schema Registry.
 Unlike many other Hackolade targets, this does not require a special plugin.
-It is done respectively through the Avro plugin or the JSON native target.
-Support for ProtoBuf format is not currently available, but foreseen in the near future.
+It is done respectively through the Avro, Parquet or ProtoBuf plugins, or the JSON native target.

 In effect, Hackolade provides a graphical interface for the design and maintenance of Avro and JSON schemas stored in Pulsar Schema Registry.